weiiilunnnn/Malaysia-Public-Transport-Analysis/README.md

-# Malaysia Public Transport Optimization
+# Malaysia Public Transport Ridership Analysis & Forecasting

-This project explores and analyzes public transport ridership data across Malaysia using Python and data science techniques.
-The project begins with data cleaning and exploratory analysis, then progresses through feature engineering, data reduction, and predictive modeling.
-The final goal is to forecast ridership patterns and identify usage trends across different transport modes (MRT, LRT, buses, and national rails).
-Insights generated will be visualized using **Power BI dashboards** to assist policymakers, urban planners, and transport authorities in making informed, data-driven decisions for future transport planning, resource allocation, and service optimization.
+This project focuses on analysing and predicting Malaysia's public transport ridership data using Python and Data Science Techniques witha clear pipeline from Data Cleaning and Exploratory Data Analysis (EDA) to Predictive Modeling and Business Intelligence (BI) visualization.
+The ultimate goal is to discovered usage patterns across MRT, LRT, Monorail, Buses, National Rail and build a predictive model for urbain rail ridership.
+The generated insights are visualized in Power BI dashboards to support decision-making for transport policy and planning.

 ---

-## 📊 Dataset
+## 📊 Dataset Overview

 - **Source**: [[Custom ridership dataset of Malaysia’s public transport](https://data.gov.my/data-catalogue/ridership_headline)]
 - **Time Span**: 2019 – 2025